tkych/quicksearch/README.md

 ##### Options:

  * Cut-Off:
-   * The max number of printing results.
+   * The max number of printing results (default is 50).

  * Option-Chars:
    * d, D -- output Description